grrrwaaa/courses/datt4950/evo.md

 > sum-threshold, integrate, differentiate, smooth, oscillate-wave, and oscillate-saw.

 Sum-threshold refers to a unit that operates much like a real neuron, accumulating inputs until a threshold is reached, then outputting a pulse and relaxing to zero.
+That is, neural networks are often modeled using only the sum-threshold (or even simpler, sigmoid) operators.
 Integrate is a simple counter, but it may be wise to make it "leaky", such that the accumulated value naturally decays over time.
 Smooth is a simple moving average, or low-pass filter, such as averaging the current and previous input.
 The oscillators are a combination of a counter with a trigonometric or modulo operation.

+Other kinds of internal operations could be structural, such as creating a sequence of actions (and possibly including policies to abort a sequence if an action cannot be completed) or a sequence of options (taking the first one that can be executed).

 Turning genomes into programs that map inputs to outputs through operators can be done via *genetic programming*.